Situation tense but peaceful along violence-hit Assam-Meghalaya border | Law-Order

 He, however, said there is no such restriction on commercial vehicles like trucks and tankers.

 Asked how long the curbs will continue, Singh said: ''I cannot say that immediately, it all depends on the situation.''
-Meanwhile, the Assam government Thursday handed over the body of the forest guard to his family members after post-mortem, the official said.
+The Assam government earlier in the day handed over the body of the forest guard to his family members after post-mortem, the officials said.

 The body of the Forest Protection Force personnel, identified as Bidyasing Lekhte, was handed over to Assam officials on Wednesday night by Meghalaya authorities in West Karbi Anglong district.